mtumilowicz/terraform-basics-modules-workshop/README.md

         * appear in state but are redacted from CLI output
         * prevents users from accidentally exposing secrets but does not stop motivated individuals
             * you could just redirects var.db_username to local _file
-    * terraform in automation: isolate sensitive variables from non-sensitive variables
-        * reminder: terraform does not automatically load variable with any name other filename than `terraform.tfvars`
-        * example
-            * non-sensitive data stored in: `production.tfvars` (and commited to git)
-            * sensitive data stored in `secrets.tfvars` (not commited to git)
-            * command terraform apply -var-file="secrets.tfvars" -var-file="production.tfvars"